 Q & A

 Q. “I would like to see you guys play in person.
 Do you have a schedule of dates?
 (The ‘Crossing…’ piece is excellent.)
 Thanks.
 Joi2world” A. Sorry, Joi, we’re not currently doing gigs.
-Performing live can commandeer your life, plus it would take our concentration away from creating new music ~ and that’s what currently floats this Eclectric boat.
+Performing live can commandeer one's life, taking energy away from new music ~ and that’s what currently floats this Eclectric boat.
 Been there, done that, you know, and moved on ~ but I’ll never say never!
 Thank you for listening, for the appreciative verbage, and be assured any live gigs would be announced here and in the newsletter.

 Q. Steve.
 "Picked up your garage band album at a recent car show where the orange [cover art] truck was on display.
 A sign said “1979 Dodge Lil Red Express truck heard on track 2”.
 There was a Lil Red next to it, but that was a ’78 – NOT a ’79!
 They were for 2 years only, and the front ends are different!
 So which was used in "Do Ya Wanna Drive?"
 (Thanks for the CD!)
 Motorhead Girl" A. Neither of those – but I commend you, Girl, on your hot rod knowledge.
 (Loved you in My Cousin Vinney!)
 "Sunrise" is my own resto-build wearing its original '78-only color 'Sunrise Orange'; the LRE you saw next to it at that Car Pride Show is an original 20K-mile survivor owned by Mopar Mike Jackson.
 However, the album audio was done with my ’79 Red Express, (still awaiting resto, and not at the show).
 Recordings of it ‘leaving’ were done on a country road with one microphone at ‘the line’ and another one positioned for the second-gear chirp.
 Exhaust was straight out headers with nothing aft, NOT from Red Express stacks.
 It took numerous attempts to get it right and, with the posi rear, I burned the tires off that li'l pooch.
 (And that is what is meant by "Have some fun…") Also: it had no brakes.
 None.
 Thanks fer the cool question.